Coronavirus: EU expresses dismay over AstraZeneca vaccine delays | DW | 27.01.2021

 The view that AstraZeneca is not obliged to deliver because of a "best effort" agreement is "neither correct nor acceptable," the EU said.
 The EMA will decide whether to approve the use of the vaccine on Friday.

-The European Union expressed its dismay with AstraZeneca on Wednesday, reiterating its stance that the pharmaceutical giant were renegading on its coronavirus vaccine agreement with the bloc.
+The European Union expressed its dismay with AstraZeneca on Wednesday, reiterating its stance that the pharmaceutical giant was reneging on its coronavirus vaccine agreement with the bloc.

 European Commissioner for Health Stella Kyriakides said that the EU held "serious concerns regarding the intention of AstraZeneca to supply considerably fewer doses in the coming weeks than agreed and announced."